 So if you do business across Europe, there’s a decent chance you have connections in Austria.

-Although travel time between the two countries is just a shade over two hours, constantly toing-and-froing between London and Vienna is hardly a cost-effective way to keep in touch.
+Although travel time between the two countries is just a shade over two hours, constantly commuting between London and Vienna is hardly a cost-effective way to keep in touch.
+It’s also not possible under current lockdown restrictions.
 Communicating via international conference call, on the other hand, is both cost-effective and convenient.

 And here’s how you can do that in just a few simple steps using nothing more than a landline or mobile phone…

 How to set up a conference call between the UK and Austria